Showing 1 - 1 OF 1

 All Defense Department service members and their families have access to the DOD MWR Libraries.
 These free, online libraries are available 24/7 and offer an incredible collection for both adults and children.
 Access tutoring, finance and language classes, career transition assistance, car care advice, legal forms and much more.
 Visit Military OneSource today to see what the DOD MWR Libraries can do for you and your family.

 MCGUIRE & DIX

-The Joint Base McGuire-Dix-Lakehurst Library is located at 2603 Tuskegee airmen Avenue.
-The library and its field libraries strive to provide essential information and resources to support the mission of Air Force, Army, Navy, Coast Guard and Marine Corps.
+The Joint Base McGuire-Dix-Lakehurst Library is located at 2603 Tuskegee Airmen Avenue.
+The library and its field libraries strive to provide essential information and resources to support the mission of Air Force, Army, Navy, Coast Guard, Marine Corps, and Space Force.
 The libraries support professional and voluntary education on base and offer library facilities and services to enhance the quality of life for all authorized users.
-The library is located at 2603 Tuskegee Airmen Avenue.

 Please call the Library at 609-754-2079

 Lakehurst has a free lending library as well as computers and video game consoles available to military ID holders and dependents.
 The Library is located in Cyber Café, Bldg 123 and is open 7 days a week from 10 a.m. - 6 p.m.